stefanofa/awesome/TOPICS.md

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
 Build infrastructure intuitively on any cloud using familiar languages 🚀

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 *   [alovajs/alova](https://github.com/alovajs/alova) - Request strategy library for MVVM libraries such as Vue.js, React.js and Svelte.js